-The mathematician J. F. C. Kingman developed a convenient and powerful way to describe how the time to common ancestry is related to effective population size [65, 66].
-The process he describes is referred to as the coalescent, because it is based on describing the probability of coalescent events, i.e., those points in the genealogy of a sample of alleles where two alleles are descended from the same allele in the immediately preceding generation.5 Let's consider a simple case, one that we've already seen, first, i.e., two alleles drawn at random from a single population.
+The mathematician J. F. C. Kingman developed a convenient and powerful way to describe how the time to common ancestry is related to effective population size [67, 68].
+The process he describes is referred to as the coalescent, because it is based on describing the probability of coalescent events, i.e., those points in the genealogy of a sample of alleles where two alleles are descended from the same allele in the immediately preceding generation.5 Let's consider a simple case, one that we've already seen, e.g., two alleles drawn at random from a single population.